google/wasefire/book/src/quick/README.md

 ./scripts/setup.sh
 ```

-The setup script is best effort.
-When possible, it will directly invoke
+The setup script is best effort and is only meant for Unix systems so far.
+On
+Debian-based Linux systems, the script will directly invoke installation
-installation commands, possibly asking for sudo password.
-Otherwise, it will
+commands, possibly asking for sudo password.
+On other systems, the script will
-return an error and print a message about the next manual step.
-Once the problem
+return an error and print a message each time a binary or library must be
-is addressed, the script must be run again.
-The script will eventually return a
+installed.
+Once the package is installed, the script must be run again.
+The
-success code indicating that no manual step is required and everything seems in
+script will eventually print nothing and return a success code indicating that
+no manual step is required and everything seems in order.
-order.

 ## Run an applet